mozilla-l10n/android-l10n-tooling/README.md

 ```sh
 docker build -t android-l10n-tooling .
 ```

+## Exporting

+This is the process to transfer strings from the Android project repositories onto the `android-l10n` strings-only repository.

 Outside of the container, you want to have the `android-l10n` repository.
 There you should make manual git changes, like changes to the `config.toml`